isu-avista/sensors/README.md

 This module was contributed to by:

 - Isaac D. Griffith
+- Andrew Christiansen

 ## License

-Copyright (c) 2020 Idaho State University Empirical Software Engineering Laboratory
+Copyright (c) 2020, 2021 Idaho State University Empirical Software Engineering Laboratory

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal